khakhalin/notes/00_queue_to_do.md

     * https://en.wikipedia.org/wiki/Job-shop_scheduling
     * https://en.wikipedia.org/wiki/Bellman_equation
 * Write down while I remember it, about [[spark]]
-    * Saving to custom configs
+    * Adding fields to custom configs
     * How to break DAGs in Spark
     * How to properly land in Spark (optimization for downstream filtering)
     * Coalescing and partitioning